 This should help address the most important and urgent challenge and shows the importance of financial aspects in this context.

-The potential to make a European Green Deal real is existent as well as to make a carbon neutral transition real.
+The potential to make a European Green Deal real, is existent.
+The same is true for a carbon neutral transition.
 Nevertheless, the impacts of a transition to carbon neutrality are comprehensive.
 Sectors built on burning fossil fuels will have to transform within three decades.
 Especially regions where working places and wealth have been generated due to these industries have to be included in the Green Deal considerations.
 This means that a comprehensive policy, which also takes into account social aspects on top of climate, energy, environmental and economic aspects, is needed.
 As von der Leyen’s tenure has begun only two weeks ago it is not possible to evaluate her work appropriately at this moment.
 However, the plan contains several useful topics and addresses indispensable issues which are important for transitioning Europe to carbon neutrality and making the Green Deal reality.

 Support by DFGE